je2dz/Azure-SOC/README.md

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/x6UdJrr.png)

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+Initially, all resources were deployed with exposure for the "BEFORE" metrics.
+The VMs were configured with their NSGs and built-in firewalls set to allow all traffic, and all other resources were also deployed with public endpoints that were visible to the internet.
+Consequently, Private Endpoints were not utilized.

 <br />

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/l91mgkr.png)

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+To improve the "AFTER" metrics, NSGs were made more secure by prohibiting ALL traffic except for my admin workstation, while all other resources were safegaurded by their own built-in firewalls in addition to Private Endpoints.

 <br />